Srinil-Khandwala/MovieDb/README.md

-## This Project was created using React
+## Movie Database web Application

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a movie database web application created using React.
+This project has been created using React.
 It can be used to browse ,search and get a comprehensive overview of various movies.
 The moviedb api has been used in the project.\

 Users must generate their own api key from 'https://www.themoviedb.org/'. \
 Create a '.env' file in the project directory and paste the following : \